I’ve got a problem, who should I talk to?

 If after reading this you can’t think of an adult to speak to, or you really, really don’t want to speak to any of the adults close to you, then consider these places:

-• The Mix, this website can help you in a number of ways.
+The Mix, this website can help you in a number of ways.
 You can post a question anonymously on our discussion boards, and other young people will reply with their advice.
-You can also call our helpline team and speak to a trained team member over the phone.
-Or you can type your concern and get help from a team member in our one-to-one webchat.
+You can also type your concern and get help from a team member in our one-to-one webchat.

-But I don’t WANT to talk to anyone
+What if I don’t want to talk to anyone?

 You can’t be forced to talk about your problems – you have to make that decision.
 But remember there are lots of people, online or offline, who will want to support you whatever you’re going through.
 It’s a brave thing to open up, and once you’ve made that first step, the rest will become easier.